 You’ll have the chance to travel with an Interplast team and observe their essential work, immerse yourself in a different culture and see what’s possible in healthcare.
 One prize to be awarded for a trip to an Asia-Pacific destination (as confirmed by Interplast).
 Flights, accommodation, meals and insurance are provided by Avant*.

-2018 Avant and Interplast Student Placement Program - Applications are now closed.
+2018 Avant and Interplast Student Placement Program

 To be eligible to apply for this student placement, you must be: